lengjingzju/cbuild-ng/README.md

     * Its default value is equal to `$(ENV_CROSS_ROOT)/objects/$(PACKAGE_NAME)` in the cross-compilation or `$(ENV_NATIVE_ROOT)/objects/$(PACKAGE_NAME)` in the native-compilation
     * The default values of OBJ_PREFIX / INS_PREFIX / DEP_PREFIX / PATH_PREFIX are defined under WORKDIR
 * OBJ_PREFIX        : Top-level compilation output directory
+* OBJ_SUBDIR        : Compilation output subdirectory, it is generally used for Makefiles with multiple independent submodules
     * Its default value can be changed by `make O=xxx`
 * INS_PREFIX        : Top-level installation directory
     * Its default value can be changed by `make DESTDIR=xxx`